jpchip/mke-frozen-treats/README.md

 ```

 Copy `importer/.env.example` to `.env`.
 You don't need to touch it beyond that unless you want to make use of browserless.io for scraping and R2 for storing the file.

+Copy `site/.env.example` to `.env`.
+You don't need to touch it beyond that unless you have a custom url to your list of flavors of the day.

 ### Building